tooxie/shiva-server/README.rst

 This makes the whole indexing slower because issues a request on a per-album and per-artist basis, but does a lot of work automatically for you.

+Also, you need *ffmpeg* installed in your system.

 Installation
 ============